-Family-centered Experience (FCE) program
+Family-Centered Experience (FCE)

-“Families that volunteer for the Family-centered Experience (FCE) program find the experience to be extremely rewarding.
+“Families that volunteer for the Family-Centered Experience (FCE) program find the experience to be extremely rewarding.
 They have a direct influence on educating tomorrow’s doctors by sharing their experiences; it’s an invaluable teaching tool.”

 – Carly Ellman MSW, LCSW, FCE, Program Director